kevinnguyen805/Terraform-Documentation/terraform-getting-started.md

-# Learn to provision an infrastructure with Terraform
+# Provision an Infrastructure with Terraform
 Terraform is a tool for building, changing, and versioning infrastructures.
 A key feature is Infrastructure as Code (IaC).
 This feature allows operators to manage their desired resources, such as a virtual machine or network interface, on almost any provider, including AWS, GitHub, and Docker.